AnuragDas31/Amazon_Clone/README.md

 # Amazon_Clone
 This is my first Git Repository.
+In this project, I have tried to clone the Amazon Home page using HTML and CSS